hpc/pavilion2/docs/tests/env.rst

 This means any installs that are not in the global Spack instance will only be in the scope of this build.

-Global Spack packages or packages in upstreams will still require to be listed under the install section for both the build and run sections of a test config so that those packages can be added to the Spack environment correctly.
+Global Spack packages or packages in upstreams will still need to be listed under the install section for both the build and run sections of a test config so that those packages can be added to the Spack environment correctly.